FBAR – What Is It?

-The Bank Secrecy Act was passed in 1970 to help detect and prevent money-laundering.
-The Act has been amended several times since, however banks and individuals with foreign bank accounts that meet the requirements set out in the law are still required to file an FBAR each year.
+The Bank Secrecy Act was passed in 1970 to help detect and prevent money-laundering, and it introduced the FBAR filing requirement.
+The Act has been amended several times since, however Americans with foreign financial accounts that meet the requirements set out in the law are still required to file an FBAR each year.

 Who exactly has to file an FBAR?